fkiwy/unTimely_Catalog_explorer/README.md

     Whether to show the file download progress.
 The default is True.
 - timeout : int, optional
     Timeout for remote requests in seconds.
 The default is 300.
+- allow_insecure : bool, optional
+    Whether to allow downloading files over a TLS/SSL connection even when the server certificate verification failed.
+The default is False.
 - suppress_console_output : bool, optional
     Whether to suppress all console output except error messages.
 The default is False.
 - catalog_base_url : str, optional